bagder/docs/curl-vs-wget.md

   "upload" and in general emulate browsers and do HTTP automation to a wider extent

-- curl supports gzip, brotli and deflate Content-Encoding and does *automatic decompression*
+- curl supports gzip, brotli, zstd and deflate Content-Encoding and does *automatic decompression*

 - curl offers and performs decompression of *Transfer-Encoded HTTP*, wget doesn't

 - curl supports *HTTP/2*, *HTTP/3*, *alt-svc* and it does dual-stack connects using *Happy Eyeballs*